Getting a LinkedIn recommendation isn’t that difficult.

 For one, a variety in your testimonials shows you get along well with everyone.
 Second, it implies you are flexible in your project selection.

-That said, getting a recommendation from your peer might be a little tricky because their profiles are relatively weak.
+That said, getting a recommendation from your peers might be a little tricky because their profiles are relatively weak.

-To filter out irrelevant profiles, reach out to individuals who enjoy a good relation with other notable connections—friends of influential friends if you know my meaning.
+To filter out irrelevant profiles, reach out to individuals who enjoy a good relationship with other notable connections—friends of influential friends, if you know my meaning.

-For instance, if you are a B2B marketer, request a recommendation from clients who has links to reputable organizations or know someone who is.
+For instance, if you are a B2B marketer, ask for recommendations from clients who have links to reputable organizations or know someone who is.
 Similarly, a job seeker can reach out to peers working for a well-known company.

 Of course, people with only an incredible portfolio would be just as equally valuable.